Employers from all types of business can use the Saskatchewan Immigrant Nominee Program (SINP), to recruit foreign workers.

 - Advertise on international websites that connect employers with job seekers.

 It’s the employer’s responsibility to make sure the candidate hired has the qualifications, skills and abilities for the position.
 There are a number of resources available to help you in recruiting and hiring international workers.
 Choose the services that best meet your needs.
+Visit Hire, Train and Manage Employees for more information.

 Using a Recruiter or Immigration Consultant